 GarageBand is an application which can be run on a Mac or an iOS run device.
 It is a boon for all the music aficionados looking forward to be creative with musical tracks.
 M-Audio / Midiman designs and markets digitalaudio and MIDI interfaces, keyboards and MIDI controllers, synthesizers, loudspeakers, studio monitors, digital DJ systems, microphones, and music software.
+We have shared guide about how to download Garageband for PC in our previous post.

 Here is a detailed illustration as to how to configure GarageBand for use with M-Audio devices.
 Though the app is really simple and you figure out everything through the interface itself but M-Audio can be a little tricky of the new users at the first go, Follow the steps to attain it.